Seattle Civic Center

 The complex also contained the Public Safety Building until it was demolished in 2005.
-The Seattle Civic Square Tower is proposed for the site.
+The Seattle Civic Square Tower is proposed to be built on the site.

 In 2023, County Executive Dow Constantine announced a plan to redevelop the eight blocks owned by the county government, including the introduction of mixed-use development.
 The proposal includes potential commercial and residential buildings, a new platform for Pioneer Square station at the site of the King County Administration Building, and demolition of the county jail.